m-siya/cpu-scheduling-algorithms/README.md

 - [ ] Separate Average waiting time and Average turn around time functions for each.
 - [ ] Try to make Gantt charts as part of display function
+- [ ] FCFS is broken right now.
+Need to fix it

 # producer-consumer-problems